capofwesh20/Building-a-Leaf-Classification-App/README.md

 Our end goal will be to build a web-application that can take in an image of a bean leaf and predict whether it is healthy or diseased.
 The app will look something like this:

 ![](https://i.ibb.co/6mcXB53/image.png)

+# Step 1: Loading a Dataset

+# Step 2: Loading a Pretrained Model

+# Step 3: Fine-tuning Your Model on the Dataset

+# Step 4: Reporting Model Metrics

+# Step 5: Building a Demo